 So how do you determine how much you should charge for your accounting services fees?

 Here are three simple steps to follow.

 Probably one of the first things we do when planning to put up a business is to compare the prices.
 From this, we can come up with a ballpark figure of how much we should charge.

-One way to do it is to ask people around you has been availing accounting services from other practitioners.
+One way to do it is to ask people who have been availing accounting services from other practitioners.

 Another way to compare prices is to ask Google.
 Searching for the keyword “accounting services fees Philippines” will give you links to different accounting practitioners’ site.
 From there, you can be in contact with these firms and inquire about the price.

 If you can’t find any of these two, you can always ask your friends who own a business about the price they are willing to pay for accounting services such as yours.